 Hot town, summer in the city!
 Take those lyrics seriously, because New York in the summer is…really hot these days.
 Temperatures generally range between 65 and 90 degrees Fahrenheit, with wildly varying degrees of humidity and precipitation.

 We recommend bringing layers to accommodate very warm temperatures outside and on the subway platforms in contrast to intense air conditioning in subway cars and inside (most!) buildings.
+If you need help from a local, check out our NYC summer packing list full of suggestions by people who live in it!

 The Pros and Cons of Visiting NYC in Summer